 At Brogaig the road made an abrupt leftwards turn, as the coast jutted out and the road went east to follow it.
 I was glad at this point of the clouds shrouding the sun as otherwise I’d have been staring right into its fiery orb.

 I passed through, or rather in front of, Stenscholl (Steinnseall), which was arrayed in linear fashion along the landward side of the road.
-At its far end, just before the road turned south to enter Staffin village, I paused to look back and see the Quairaing arrayed above Digg.
+At its far end, just before the road turned south to enter Staffin village, I paused to look back and see the Quiraing arrayed above Digg.

 Staffin is the main settlement of the district and is, accordingly, a little larger.
 It housed the local school and various other amenities, all of which were shut on account of it being Sunday morning.
 The A-road had also grown larger, I realised, expanding to gain centre markings.

 Had I gone to look at the nearby beach, and had I timed it with the tide, I might have seen some dinosaur footprints but I didn’t.
-I also didn’t stop to photograph Staffin’s Thomas Telford bridge, now bypassed by the A-road, and you know how much I like to point out of those.
+I also didn’t stop to photograph Staffin’s Thomas Telford bridge, now bypassed by the A-road, and you know how much I like to point out one of those.
 Time was pressing, and I wanted to cover as much ground as possible before that ground was all puddles.

 The road climbed uphill out of Staffin, on the edge of which its pedestrian pavement ended.
 I now found myself walking beside an increasingly busy A-road worthy of that designation and I kept my eye out for a chance to step off it.